anstepp/py2musicxml/README.md

 # Py2MusicXML
-Convert Python to Notation via MusicXML.
+Convert Python Algorithms to Notation via MusicXML.

-To test:

-$> python3 score1.py

-This will create a "score1.xml" file.
-You can then import this into any MusicXML reading software (given it can parse my terrible XML) i.e. Finale, Sibelius, LilyPond, etc.
+This program allows for a user to write a python algorithm that can be converted into MusicXML.
+It can then be imported into music notation software.